 Looking for a cozy Fall dinner that will warm you up from the inside out?
-This Carrot Pumpkin Soup is comforting, nutritious, full of Fall flavors, and only requires one pot and under an hour to make!
+This Carrot Pumpkin Soup is comforting, full of Fall flavors, and only requires one pot and under an hour to make!

 It’s a great way to sneak in extra veggies for my family, and this Pumpkin Carrot Soup and my ever-popular Vegetable Pastina Soup are two of my favorites to warm up with!

-This cozy vegan soup recipe is packed with flavorful carrots and pumpkins and is intensified by complementary aromatic spices like nutmeg and ginger.
+This cozy plant-based soup recipe is packed with flavorful carrots and pumpkins and is intensified by complementary aromatic spices like nutmeg and ginger.
 It will feed 4-6 hungry tummies and is a perfect Fall dinner or Thanksgiving appetizer or side dish.

-Carrot Pumpkin Soup Ingredients
+Carrot Pumpkin Soup Ingredient Highlights

 Carrot Pumpkin Soup Tips and Tricks